dustinpfister/blog_posts/_posts/threejs-examples.md

 ### [ 2.30 - Video sequence hooks ](/2022/05/12/threejs-examples-sequence-hooks/)

 When it comes to making videos I have found that I like to break down things into what I have come to call sequences.
+That is that I create an object where there is an array of objects as one of the properties of the main object.
+And each sequence objects will have an update function, or for frame function if you prefer that will fire for a certain number of frames.

 ### [ 2.31  - Mutate a sphere ](/2021/06/10/threejs-examples-sphere-mutate/)